Birding activities

 Ornithological program

-The Côte-Nord is at the top of the list of MRCs in Quebec with an impressive 352 species observed over the years (including some exceptional species, the latest being the Short-billed Duck at the Tadoussac Dunes).
+The Côte-Nord is at the top of the list of RCM in Quebec with an impressive 354 species observed over the years (including some exceptional species, the latest being the Small-billed Eleania at the Tadoussac Dunes).

 Although many activities take place at the Tadoussac Dunes, which is a must-see in the area, there are several exceptional observation sites in the region.
 The Festival has set up excursions to discover these renowned sites and to observe a beautiful diversity of species.
 These excursions are intended for both beginner and experienced birders.
 The sharing of knowledge is also part of these outings!